nicky-nym/nicky-nym.github.io/pages/cities.md

 Brisbane Baylands already has a private land owner and private developer that want to build on it.
 It could be a great location for a kinematic district, but only if the voters in Brisbane wanted denser development, which they don't.

-### Standford University, California
+### Stanford University, California

-The Standford University campus, at 13 square miles, is more than an order of magnitude larger than Treasure Island and would be a candidate for a new Impossible City district.
+The Stanford University campus, at 13 square miles, is more than an order of magnitude larger than Treasure Island and would be a candidate for a new Impossible City district.
 It's also already situated in a developed urban area, with good connectivity to highways 101 and 280, Caltrain, and two existing international airports.
 And, unlike Treasure Island, it's not surrounded by water, which means all the area immediately around it falls into its kinematic range.

 But for Stanford to work as a location, people would have to be willing to tear down some of what's already built there.
 And the whole project would only be possible in some very like scenario where the city of Palo Alto were willing welcome hundreds of thousands of new neighbors, with all the strain that would bring on already congested highways, airports, and train lines.